Degrees & Programs

 - SBH B615 Health in the Later Years (Fall & Summer)

 As aging becomes a public health priority, an interdisciplinary consideration of the health issues of older adults is critical.
 This online course reviews the biology of aging, health care, new research in aging, applications of integrative medicine for older adults, and physical activity and aging.

-- HPER C535 Contemporary Issues in Aging and Health (Summer II)
+- SPH B535 Contemporary Issues in Aging and Health (Spring)

 This online course examines contemporary issues in the rapidly aging population.
 Topics include diverse populations, women’s aging experience, and the aging baby boomer cohort.
-Students develop plans to address the health needs of selected aging populations.
+Students develop plans to address the health needs of selected aging populations through policy innovations.

 Other courses may be substituted if approved by the minor advisor, Dr. Huber.